 "Love Jesus, love Him very much, but to do this, be ready to love sacrifice more."

 "Imagine Jesus crucified in your arms and on your chest, and say a hundred times as you kiss His chest, "This is my hope, the living source of my happiness; this is the heart of my soul; nothing will ever separate me from His love."

 "Stay with me, Lord, for as poor as my soul is I want it to be a place of consolation for You.."

-For those interested, I am offering a beautiful St Padre Pio relic locket rosary in the Gift Store here.
+For those interested, I am offering some beautiful St Padre Pio relic locket rosaries in the Gift Store here.